 There are other great free cultural events in Vail to take advantage of all summer.
 Here are just a few:

-Also watch for some free around-town performances in Vail Village and Lionshead as part of the Vail International Dance Festival in August and a free performance in conjunction with Hot Summer Nights on Tuesday, 8/11.
+Also, watch for free around-town performances in Vail Village and Lionshead as part of the Vail International Dance Festival each August.